RWS/studio-api-docs/apiconcepts/verification/retrieve_the_settings_values.md

 ```
 ***

-The plug-in settings are physically stored in the project files (* .*sdlproj*) or project template files (* .*sdltpl*).
-The settings group in the (XML-compliant) project (template) file can look as shown below.
-As you can see, the setting id corresponds to the name of the property that we have implemented in this class.
+Plug-in settings are physically stored in project files (`*.sdlproj`) or project template files (`*.sdltpl`).
+The settings group in the XML-compliant project (template) file can look like this.
+The setting ID corresponds to the name of the property implemented in this class.

 # [Xml](#tab/tabid-3)
 ```xml